cemcen/Delynoi/README.md

 when the Delaunay triangulation is computed:
 <pre><code>Mesh&ltTriangle&gt constrained_delaunay = generator.getConstrainedDelaunayTriangulation(restrictedSegments);
 </code></pre>
-<li> To write any mesh (either of polygons or triangles) on a text file: <br>
+<li> To print the mesh to a text file use: <br>
 <pre><code>mesh.printInFile("mesh.txt");</code></pre></li>
 </ol>

 <h2>Acknowledgements</h2>
-Delynoi depends on two external open source libraries, whose code is included in the repository.
+Delynoi depends on two external open source libraries, whose codes are included in the repository.
 <ul>
 <li> <a href="https://www.cs.cmu.edu/~quake/triangle.html"> Triangle - A Two-Dimensional Quality Mesh Generator and
 Delaunay Triangulator. </a></li>